-Did we find freedom on the 27th of April 1994?
+Did we find freedom on 27 April 1994?
 What did this moment mean for the undoing of centuries of colonial and settler domination in the country?
 And how do we find a meaning of freedom outside of a framing of resistance?

 Arguably, we have seen an increasing turn to the longer histories of South and southern Africa, before colonialisation to answer these questions.
 Therefore, undertaking a metacritique of the “Pre-colonial” allows us to take seriously the possibilities that exist for shaping a future that breaks from a society that perpetually reproduces social injustices and a way of understanding what a different type of freedom can look like.

 As a starting point and in looking for what this means, there is a need to deconstruct the concept of “Pre-colonial Africa”.
 The prefix must be problematised as a Eurocentric way of dealing with the history of Africa as it presupposes history hinges on European periodisation.
 Arguably, we need to find a new and progressive language in speaking about this period in Africa’s history and is with reservation and aware of these contradictions that I make use of the term “Pre-colonial”.

 A conversation on the “Pre-colonial” in African contexts necessitates an interrogation of what constitutes African traditions and identities.
 Interrogating these concepts enables us to think through some of the contemporary social challenges that are faced by South Africa and to question concepts such as ‘freedom’.
 Arguably, what are understood to constitute “uncorrupted” African identities and traditions have long been obscured and at times used in ways that further oppress people of African descent.
 However, these concepts are also inextricably connected to how we have come to think of ourselves in relation to land and being and how many people understand their freedom outside of liberal democracy.